-- Describe how a mark in each module is determined on the basis of assessment components within that module together with requirements for obtaining a pass. - Describe how grades awarded within the Programme are combined to give an overall grade and the requirement for award of recognition. - Provide details of mechanisms to support students who fail a particular component of a Programme. - Describe how individuals are assessed in the final project
+- Describe how a mark in each module is determined on the basis of assessment components within that module together with requirements for obtaining a pass. - Describe how grades awarded within the Programme or Subject course are combined to give an overall grade and the requirement for award of recognition. - Provide details of mechanisms to support students who fail a particular component of a Programme or Subject course. - Describe how individuals are assessed in the final project (N/A for Single-Subject courses)